projectawakening/builder-examples/README.md

 ```bash
 pnpm run configure-vending-machine
 ```

+## Step 3: Build a UI to interact with the vending machine in game

+You can build a external UI or a In game to interact with your SSU by calling `executeVendingMachine()` function from the dapp.

 Now, test the configuration by adding items to the input bay in-game and observe how it works.
 Play around, and once comfortable, delve deeper by making code changes.
 To understand the smart contract structure, refer to the [docs]() and start building.